 You find yourself asking - "Am I doing enough?", "Am I just not cut out for this?", "When should I give up?", "Am I making any progress?

-JobTrack is a free tool designed to help you track your progress, organize important dates, interviews and even contact information for your entire job search.
-I recommend it as a tool not only for these reasons but also because it tracks personal analytics, and this can be a great resource for keeping you going.
+Huntr is a free tool designed to help you track your progress, organize important dates, interviews and even contact information for your entire job search.

 Creating Lists of Jobs to Apply to

-The JobTrack Chrome Extension can be downloaded for free here and is pretty easy to use.
+The Huntr Chrome Extension can be downloaded for free here and is pretty easy to use.
 After downloading the extension simply click on it to connect to your account.
-Once you're connected, you can start adding jobs to your Tracker list.
+Once you're connected, you can start adding jobs to your Huntr list.

 Adding a Job

-Adding a job with the JobTrack Chrome Extension is pretty simple.
-Once you've found a position you're interested in, click on the Chrome Extension and then the Blue "Link" icon.
-The "Link" icon will auto-populate the extension with the information from the job posting.
-After clicking "Save" the job will be added to your Tracker list and listed as a job you're "interested" in.
+Adding a job with the Huntr Chrome Extension is pretty simple.
+Once you've found a position you're interested in, click on the Chrome Extension in the bottom right corner and the extension will auto-populate with the information from the job posting.
+After clicking "Save" the job will be added to your Huntr list under the column, "Wishlist".

 Updating a Job Post to Application Status

-As mentioned before, you can add job postings to the Tracker for applying to later.
-Each of those postings can be accessed via the Tracker page where you can click on a post, follow the link to the job posting and submit your application.
+As mentioned before, you can add job postings to Huntr for applying to later.
+Each of those postings can be accessed via "Wishlist" column where you can click on a post, follow the link to the job posting and submit your application.

-After applying for a job, I recommend returning to the Tracker to update that posting's status to "Applied" by simply clicking the current status of "Interested" and selecting "Applied".
+After applying for a job, I recommend returning to Huntr to update that posting's status to "Applied" by simply clicking on the job posting and dragging it to the "Applied" column.
 When it comes time for a Phone Call or Interview you can change the status accordingly.
-Updating a job's status additionally updates your personal analytics in terms of response rates and more.
+Updating a job's status additionally updates your personal analytics (a paid tool) in terms of response rates and more.

 Interview Details and Contacts